enes789/btc-exporter/README.md

 ```

-You can custome app.py file to add more metrics
+You can custome app.py file to add more metrics.
+Don't forget to fill .env file.